Houtman Abrolhos: Tenure, governance and management

-The islands are a part of the Electoral district of Geraldton.
+The islands are a part of the Division of Durack in the federal House of Representatives and the electoral district of Geraldton in the Western Australian Legislative Council.
 Management is vested in the Department of Fisheries.

 Geology

 Some of the islands are considered to be remnants of the mainland isolated by rising sea level during the last 8,000 to 10,000 years.
 Others were more recently formed from coral rubble.

 Oceanography

 Bathymetry

 The Houtman Abrolhos lies in the Indian Ocean about 60 kilometres (40 mi) off the coast of Western Australia, near the edge of Australia's continental shelf.
 At less than 50 metres (160 ft) deep, the shelf is quite shallow.
 It is also fairly level, the depth increasing to the west at a modest gradient of about 1.3 metres per kilometre (7 ft/mi).
 About five kilometres (3 mi) to the west of the Houtman Abrolhos lies the shelf break, beyond which the seabed falls away much more steeply, averaging around 50 metres per kilometre (260 ft/mi).